tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step4.md

     4. For the `Spree::HomeController#index` endpoint, notice the monitor you created is in the alert status.
 (Note: To save time, you didn't create monitors for the other endpoints.
 You can always create monitors for the other two endpoints to see how they are affected by fixing the app.)

-    *This investigation shows something is definitely wrong with the service, let's go to the code.*
+    *This investigation shows something is definitely wrong with the service, you should go to the code.*

 8. Head back over to the IDE tab and open the `ads.py`{{open}} file to view the code.